 It’s not uncommon for trauma to occur in a newborn spine, often called Traumatic Birth Syndrome or TBS.
 TBS was identified and attempts to bring more awareness to this condition occurred in the late 1990s.
 Chiropractors felt the public should be made aware of this potentially serious childhood condition resulting from birth trauma.

-What is Traumatic Birth Syndrome?
+What is birth trauma or Traumatic Birth Syndrome?

 TBS is a condition in which the spine is injured during or shortly after the delivery process resulting in nerve system damage or interference.
 The birth trauma can go undetected for one simple reason: no one looks for it or checks for it.

 This can occur when: